Krukov/cashews/Readme.md

 ```

-It is also possible to cache an exception that function can raise, to do so use special conditions (only for simple, hit and early)
+It is also possible to cache an exception that the function can raise, to do so use special conditions (only for simple, hit and early)

 ```python
 from cashews import cache, with_exceptions, only_exceptions